Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: Interaction with the environment

 Finally, dedicated radio searches have found no evidence for coherent emission from isolated MWDs.
-A wide VLASS cross-match shows that strong ($\gtrsim 1-3$\,mJy at 3\,GHz) radio emission, whether continuous or pulsed, is virtually absent outside interacting binaries hosting a MWD, while the most sensitive targeted observations of isolated MWDs yield only non-detections with stringent upper limits \citep{Pelisoli2024_VLASS_WD_Survey, Zhang2025_IsolatedWD_RadioLimits}.
+A wide VLASS cross-match shows that, within current survey sensitivities, strong ($\gtrsim1-3$\,mJy at 3\,GHz) radio emission, whether continuous or pulsed, is virtually absent outside interacting binaries hosting a MWD, while the most sensitive targeted observations of isolated MWDs yield only non-detections with stringent upper limits \citep{Pelisoli2024_VLASS_WD_Survey, Zhang2025_IsolatedWD_RadioLimits}.

 In close binaries containing a MWD, magnetic interaction with the companion can create multiple maser sites with differing field orientations and time-variable beaming due to orbital motion and asynchronous rotation.
 These effects enlarge the effective beaming solid angle and make ECME far more detectable, consistent with the comparatively higher incidence of coherent radio emission among MWDs in interacting systems.